Defaults in Semantics and Pragmatics

 [8b] Defaults do not necessarily arise quicker than non-default meanings because both types of meaning can be based on conscious, effortful inference.
 Hence, the existence of defaults cannot be tested experimentally by measuring the time of processing of the utterance.

-Some of these properties are interrelated, some of the others just tend to occur together.
-Levinson's presumptive meanings, for example, are defeasible, i.e., fulfil 3a, local [7b], pertain to competence [1a], and are faster to process than inferential meanings [8a].
-They are competence defaults of the type 1a because they arise independently of the situation of discourse and are triggered by the construction alone, due to the presumed default scenario that it pertains to.
+These are the most standardly accepted characteristics of default interpretations in theoretical semantics and pragmatics.
+We shall not include here definitional characteristics of defaults in computational linguistics as these are a subject for a separate study.
+Some of the properties in – are interrelated, some of the others just tend to occur together.
+Levinson’s presumptive meanings, for example, are defeasible, i.e., fulfil [3a], local [7b], pertain to competence [1a], and are faster to process than inferential meanings [8a].
+They are competence defaults of the type [1a] because they arise independently of the situation of discourse and are triggered by the construction alone, due to the presumed default scenario that it pertains to.
 For example, scalar inference from ‘many’ to ‘not all’ is a case of a competence-based, context-independent, local default.
-Similarly, rhetorical structure rules of SDRT give rise to competence defaults.
-(9b) is a result of the common, shared knowledge that pushing normally results in falling.
+Similarly, the rhetorical structure rules of SDRT give rise to competence defaults.
+(15b) is a result of the common, shared knowledge that pushing normally results in falling.

 On Levinson’s account, such defaults arise as soon as the relevant word or expression is processed and as soon as the situation is clear to the addressee.
 Such meanings can subsequently be cancelled if further context witnesses against them.

-Inferences such as those in (11b) and (12b) are very common.
-They are, however, substantially different from the inference in (10b) in that the resulting meaning is the lexical meaning of the collocation, similar to that of a compound.
+Inferences such as those in (17b) and (18b) are very common.
+They are, however, substantially different from the inference in (16b) in that the resulting meaning is the lexical meaning of the collocation, similar to that of a compound.
 Other examples include ‘pocket knife’ vs. e.g., ‘bread knife’, and ‘coffee spoon’ vs. e.g., ‘silver spoon’.
-It is worth remembering that on Levinson's account, presumed, salient interpretations can be explained through the principles of rational communicative behaviour summed up as his Q, I and M heuristics (see Section 1.2 and Levinson 1995, 2000).
-(10b) arises through the Q-heuristic, ‘What isn't said isn't’, while (11b) and (12b) arise through the I-heuristic, ‘What is expressed simply is stereotypically exemplified’.
+It is worth remembering that on Levinson’s account, presumed, salient interpretations can be explained through the principles of rational communicative behaviour summed up as his Q, I and M heuristics (see Section 1.2 and Levinson 1995, 2000).
+(16b) arises through the Q-heuristic, ‘What isn’t said isn’t’, while (17b) and (18b) arise through the I-heuristic, ‘What is expressed simply is stereotypically exemplified’.
 Most generally, the defaults that arise through the Q-heuristic exploit a comparison with what was not, but might have been, said.
 For example, ‘most’ triggers an inference to a denial of a stronger item ‘all’; ‘believe’ triggers an inference to ‘not know’.
-At the same time, they are all easily cancellable, as (10c) illustrates.
+At the same time, they are all easily cancellable, as (16c) illustrates.

 Perhaps the fact that these defaults are not so easily cancellable comes from their property of resembling lexical compounds and, like in the case of compounds, the link between the juxtaposed lexemes is very strong in their case.
 If indeed it is plausible to treat them on a par with compounds, then they are not very useful as a supporting argument for local defaults: instead of defaults, we have lexical meaning of compounds.